German Inventions You Didn't Know Were German

-There are many German inventors and scientists who have helped to build the country's reputation as a source of invention and technology.
-Not all German inventions were patented so were developed elsewhere, and they are not only exclusive cars or chic kitchen appliances but also everyday objects now to be found in homes world wide, and which first originated as an 'idea' in a German kitchen, laboratory or living room.
+MANY German inventors and scientists helped to build the country's reputation as a source of invention and technology, although not all of the country's inventions were patented so were developed further elsewhere.
+Not only luxury cars or chic kitchen appliances, but everyday objects found in homes worldwide.
+Their origins an 'idea' in a German kitchen, home laboratory or living room.

-Ottmar Heinsius von Mayenburg developed toothpaste as we know it today in a laboratory, but a small one in the attic above his Dresden pharmacy.
+Ottmar Heinsius von Mayenburg developed toothpaste as we know it today in a small laboratory, in the attic above his Dresden pharmacy.

-Although it wasn't an original thought, as the ancient Egyptians had used a mixture of pumice and vinegar to clean their teeth and the Chinese had invented a toothbrush in 1498, the initiative to try and produce a 'Zahncreme' that would not only clean and protect teeth but also have a pleasant taste was Ottomar von Mayenburg's, using ingredients from his Loewen-Apotheke pharmacy.
+Although it wasn't an original thought, as the ancient Egyptians had used a mixture of pumice and vinegar to clean their teeth and the Chinese had invented a toothbrush in 1498, the initiative to try and produce a 'Zahncreme' that would not only clean and protect teeth but also have a pleasant taste was Ottomar von Mayenburg's, and he used ingredients from his Loewen-Apotheke pharmacy.

-Was the first effective pain medication to have few side effects and was developed in August 1897 by scientists working for Bayer, a German pharmaceutical company based in North Rhine Westphalia, and is still one of the most common drugs in use world wide for treating mild to moderate pain, reducing fever or inflammation, and as a preventative against angina, strokes and heart attacks.
+Was the first effective pain medication to have few side effects, and developed in August 1897 by scientists working for Bayer, a German pharmaceutical company based in North Rhine Westphalia.
+It is still one of the most common drugs in use worldwide for treating mild to moderate pain, reducing fever or inflammation, as well as a preventative against angina, strokes and heart attacks.

-The name Aspirin, which was registered in 1899, is composed from 'A' for 'acetyl' and 'spirin', named after a plant called 'Meadow sweet' which in common with the bark and leaves of willow trees contains 'salicin', used in folk medicine for pain relief from the days of Hippocrates if not before.
+The name Aspirin, which was registered in 1899, is composed from 'A' for 'acetyl' and 'spirin', named after a plant called Meadowsweet that in common with the bark and leaves of willow trees contains salicin.
+Something that has been used in folk medicine for pain relief from the days of Hippocrates, if not before.

-Known as the white wonder Aspirin was developed by a young chemist Felix Hoffmann working with Arthur Eichengruen, a specialist in synthesizing chemical compounds, and they created a acetylsalicylic acid which stilled pain but had minimal side effects.
-Unlike a form of the compound originally produced in 1853 by Charles Gerhardt, a French chemist, which proved to be unusable for medical purposes.
+Known as 'The White Wonder' Aspirin was developed by a young chemist Felix Hoffmann working with Arthur Eichengruen, a specialist in synthesizing chemical compounds.
+They created a acetylsalicylic acid that stilled pain but had minimal side effects.
+Unlike a form of the compound originally been produced in 1853 by Charles Gerhardt, a French chemist, but had proved to be unusable for medical purposes.

 No longer produced only by Bayer, and despite all the alternative drugs now on the market, 50,000 tons of 'acetylsalicyclic' acid, Aspirin, continue to be produced annually.

-Reis was years ahead of his time and the 'Telephon' he invented in a small workshop behind his home, and constructed with everything from sausage casing and platinum to sealing wax, was not wanted, but he had faith in his invention and had he had some support he could have perfected it.
+Reis was years ahead of his time and the 'Telephon' he invented in a small workshop behind his home, and constructed with everything from sausage casing and platinum to sealing wax, was not wanted at the time, but he had faith in his invention and had he had some support could have perfected it.

-It was very different 15 years later for Scottish born Alexander Graham Bell, who had been in Scotland visiting his father when one of the Reis telephones was being demonstrated, and who knew of Reis's work as the 'telephon' had been shown and publicized all over Europe.
+It was very different 15 years later for Scottish born Alexander Graham Bell, who when visiting his father in Scotland saw one of the Reis telephones being demonstrated.
+Bell already knew of Reis' work, as the Telephon had been shown and publicized all over Europe.

-Just four of the widely used discoveries and inventions of the last two centuries, but proof that not all were made by German scientists in a state of the art laboratory, Germany's kitchens, attics and workshops have also played their part.
+Just a few of the widely used discoveries and inventions of the last two centuries, but proof not all were made by German scientists in 'state of the art' laboratories.
+Germany's kitchens, attics and workshops also played their part.

-Illustrations: Advertisement for the main supplier of Ottmar Heinsius von Mayenburg's Zahncreme, in Austria's Illustrierte Zeitung, December 2nd, 1908 - Johann Philip Reis Telephon, both courtesy de.Wikipedia
+Illustrations: Melitta photo courtesy Bundesministerium für Arbeit und Soziales - In die Zukunft Gedacht.
+Advertisement for the main supplier of Ottmar Heinsius von Mayenburg's Zahncreme, in Austria's Illustrierte Zeitung, December 2nd, 1908 and Johann Philip Reis Telephone DDR Postage Stamp, both courtesy de.Wikipedia